I’m a fiction writer and translator from Polish.

 You can read an excerpt of my novel here.

-I’m currently a 2024-2025 Emerging Translation Fellow at the National Centre for Writing (UK) working with Sean Gasper Bye.
+I was a 2024-2025 Emerging Translation Fellow at the National Centre for Writing (UK) working with Sean Gasper Bye.
+Read my recent publication in Words Without Borders!

 My projects include translating Zofia Nałkowska’s first novel Women (1906), a forgotten feminist classic, as well as poet Maja Demska’s first collection Playacting People (2022), originally published by Girls and Queers to the Front, a small press in Warsaw.
 I am open to freelance work and samples.